PhoebeJackson1/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
 There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/2.3.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.
 You will also want to create a MongoDB database or use an existing one by getting the connection string.

+## Security

+### Encryption

+Our data is stored with Azure CosmosDB and is thus encrypted at rest as well as in transit to/from the database.
+We also enforce use of HTTPS for encryption in transit for the rest of our app.

+### Dependency checker

+We use [safety](https://github.com/pyupio/safety) to scan for dependencies, this is run in our CI pipeline.

 ## Running the App
 ### Locally